RCube-gh/atcoder-tools-mini/README.md

 atm ts
 ```
 - **What it does**: First runs `atm test`.
 If **and only if** all sample cases pass (`PASSED`), it automatically submits the code to AtCoder.
+- **Tab-Sync Fallback**: If you run this from a directory without test cases, `atm` instantly extracts the samples from the problem page you are currently viewing in Chrome.
+It safely tests your code in a hidden temporary folder before automatically cleaning up and submitting everything.
 - **Safety**: If even a single test fails, the submission is aborted, saving you from a 5-minute WA penalty!

 ### 4. Force Submit (`atm submit`)